Polkas/miceFast/README.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/grand-total/miceFast?color=brightgreen)](http://www.r-pkg.org/pkg/miceFast)
 [![CRAN](http://www.r-pkg.org/badges/version/miceFast)](https://cran.r-project.org/package=miceFast)

 Fast imputations under the object-oriented programming paradigm.
+There was used quantitative models with a closed-form solution.
+Thus package is based on linear algebra operations.
+The biggest improvement in time performance could be achieve for a calculation where a grouping variable have to be used.
+A single evaluation of a quantitative model for the multiple imputations is another major enhancement.
 Moreover there are offered a few functions built to work with popular R packages (data.table/dplyr).
+A new major enhancement is the fastest predictive mean matching in the R world, based on pre-sorting and binary search not knn algorithms or O(N^2) loops.

 Performance benchmarks (check performance_validity.R file at extdata).